What do a car salesman and your ex have in common? Chances are, they’re probably not your go-to list of people to trust.

 4. Build a Community

 Finally, you can bring all the above points together to start building a community around your brand.
 This is so important in an age where you can pretty much get anything you want or need with the click of a button.

 A community boosts your business to expert status because you have a crowd of people who are willing to shout about your product from the rooftop.
 These are the people that give your product the social validation you need to build trust with consumers today.

 How can you do this?

 Curate UGC to encourage consumers to feel a part of something, create content that’s geared towards them and their pain points, and show your expertise; all three of these things will establish you as an authority which, in turn, creates trust.

 Now that consumers are in the driving seat of the media they follow and interact with, marketers can no longer continue creating old-fashioned ads that push for the sell.

-Instead, the landscape is changing to welcome a collaborative approach between businesses and their customers, where UGC helps build community and trust is the most important facto to apply to your marketing strategies in 2017.
+Instead, the landscape is changing to welcome a collaborative approach between businesses and their customers, where UGC helps build community and trust is the most important factor to apply to your marketing strategies.